1996 European Parliament election in Finland

 The 1996 European Parliament election in Finland was the first election of the Finnish delegation to the European Parliament.

 Background

 In 1996, Finland had a population of 5.1 million (4.1 million voters).
 The government was a broad coalition led by the social democrat Paavo Lipponen.
-The governing coalition consisted of: the Social Democrats (SDP), The National Coalition Party (Kokoomus), the Left Alliance (Vasemmistoliitto), The Swedish People's Party (RKP) and the Greens (Vihreä liitto).
+The governing coalition consisted of: the Social Democrats (SDP), The National Coalition Party (Kokoomus), the Left Alliance (Vasemmistoliitto), The Swedish People's Party (SFP) and the Greens (Vihreä liitto).